microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/install.md

 - **api** - The default option that uses the Power Platform APIs to import the solution and fix Dataverse and custom connectors

 - **browser** - Indicates that a manual install will be done.
-The COE CLI will download the latest release from GitHub for you to manually install.
+The CoE CLI will download the latest release from GitHub for you to manually install.

 - **pac** - Install using the Power Platform CLI.
 See https://docs.microsoft.com/en-us/powerapps/developer/data-platform/powerapps-cli#solution for the **pac solution import** and install requirements